cinnData/MLearning/Examples/[ML-05E] Example - Term deposits.md

 ## Q5.
 Budget 10,000 calls

-Suppose now that instead of setting an objective, the budget for the campaign allows for a certain number of contacts , for instance 10,000.
+Suppose now that, instead of setting an objective, the budget for the campaign allows for a certain number of contacts , for instance 10,000.
 The manager would pick now the first 10,000 rows of the data set.
 The account numbers are provided by the index labels:

 ```
 In [21]: call_list = df.index[:10000]